-All films in a language other than English must be subtitled in English for festival presentation.
+All films in a language other than English must be subtitled in English.

-Filmmakers must deliver final format for festival presentation by January 3rd.
+Filmmakers must deliver final cuts for festival presentation by March 10st.

 Participants agree that their film or clips from it and all other material related to their project may be used and/or published in the festival event program, festival website and for any promotional purposes which the festival deems appropriate.

 We request film stills at the time of submission.
 Please send 3-5 film images.
-We do not need production stills of filmmakers and crew.
+We do not want production stills of filmmakers and crew.